Disney World is truly the most magical place on Earth, and it’s no surprise that people from all over the world come to experience it.

 But of course, if you’re not a Star Wars fan, then Epcot might be a better bet for a unique souvenir for you.

-While this post is updated regularly, availability, dates, hours, and prices are subject to change at any time.
+Availability, dates, hours, and prices are subject to change at any time.

 Which park has the best special events?